 Classical ruins mixed with contemporary style

-From the crumbling Colosseum to the ancient Forum and the Via Appia Antica, few sights are more evocative than the ruins of ancient Rome.
+From the crumbling Colosseum to the ancient Forum and the timeless Via Appia Antica, few sights are more evocative than the ruins of ancient Rome.
 Two thousand years ago, this city was the center of the greatest empire of the ancient world, where gladiators battled and emperors lived in unimaginable luxury.
-Nowadays it’s a haunting spot: as you walk the cobbled paths, you can almost sense the ghosts in the air.
+Nowadays, its ancient sites have a haunting mystery; as you walk the cobbled paths, you can almost sense the ghosts in the air.

 People seated at a small laneway with graffiti and colorful street art lining the walls

-Berlin is a cosmopolitan city with reminders of its divided past © Eddy Galeotti / Shutterstock
+Berlin is a dynamic, modern city studded with reminders of a divided past.
+Eddy Galeotti/Shutterstock

 5. Berlin, Germany